gentics/mesh/common-api/README.md

 Tasks:

 * It may be worth to keep the code in a dedicated module.
-If this is not wanted it could also be moved to `mdm/common`.
+If this is not wanted it could also be moved to `/mdm/common` or `/common`.